lemphamjump/DeepSeek-VL2/README.md

 ## 1. Introduction

-Introducing DeepSeek-VL2, an advanced series of large Mixture-of-Experts (MoE) Vision-Language Models that significantly improves upon its predecessor, DeepSeek-VL.
+Introducing DeepSeek-VL2, an advanced series of large Mixture-of-Experts (MoE) Vsion-Language Models that significantly improves upon its predecessor, DeepSeek-VL.
 DeepSeek-VL2 demonstrates superior capabilities across various tasks, including but not limited to visual question answering, optical character recognition,  document/table/chart understanding, and visual grounding.
 Our model series is composed of three variants: DeepSeek-VL2-Tiny, DeepSeek-VL2-Small and DeepSeek-VL2, with 1.0B, 2.8B and 4.5B activated parameters respectively.
 DeepSeek-VL2 achieves competitive or state-of-the-art performance with similar or fewer activated parameters compared to existing open-source dense and MoE-based models.